GMA T.33 specs, prices and rivals – the tricky second album to the T.50

 Brother to the T.50 and different in spirit, if not layout, the T.33 is the car Murray’s been wanting to build for 25 years

 This is the GMA T.33, Gordon Murray’s latest supercar and the T.50’s little brother.
 Well, we say little brother, but it uses the same Cosworth-designed GMA V12 – albeit slightly revised – and still costs £1.37m plus local taxes.
-As with the T.50, just 100 will be made, and Murray has confirmed that just a week since its reveal, each example has already been accounted for.
+As with the T.50, just 100 will be made, but each example has already been accounted for.

 The T.33 is a more conventional car than the T.50.
 It features two seats mounted side-by-side in the usual manner, and does without the large, rear-mounted fan and its extreme downforce generation.
 Nevertheless, with its classical styling, favouring elegance over aggressive aero devices, the T.33 looks to have its own distinct appeal.
 “This is a car I’ve had in my head for decades”, says Gordon.
 “I’ve always wanted to do a motor car that picks out my favourite 1960s sports racing car features, not retro in any shape or form, but one that uses those shapes in a modern form”.